Been married more than once? Welcome to the club.

 As it happens, JG, you came to the right place.
 Not because I’ve studied this topic; I’m living it.

-I’m about to celebrate the second anniversary of my second marriage.
+I just celebrated the fourth anniversary of my second marriage.
 (Technically, it’s my third, but the first was so short I don’t count that one.)

 Is there a prenup?

 A prenuptial agreement is a legal document whose purpose is to divide assets in the event of divorce.
-Calling them a “sign of incredible trust” is oxymoronic.
-They’re also expensive, typically costing several thousand dollars, so it’s silly to suggest even couples with no money should pay for one.
+Calling it a “sign of incredible trust” is oxymoronic.
+They’re also expensive, typically costing several thousand dollars and up, so it’s silly to suggest even couples with no money should pay for one.

 That being said, there are at least two instances when you do need to consider a prenup.
 One is when one partner comes into a marriage with a great deal more money than the other.
 Another is a second marriage, especially if there are children from a previous marriage.